National Dressage Pony Cup

 - Ponies over 3 years of age must have a current USEF Pony Measurement Card.

-- Small Horses over 3 years of age must have a current NDPC Small Horse Measurement Form submitted to the NDPC.
+- Small Horses over 3 years of age must have a current NDPC Small Horse Measurement Form submitted to the NDPC prior to the start of competition.

 - Ponies 8 years and older will receive a permanent card.
 Ponies under 8 will receive a yearly/temporary card.